MouseBiteLabs/Super-Nintendo-Cartridges/Advanced UV/README.md

 ### Group B (Optional) - adds 128 KB of RAM (instead of 32 KB)

-Replace U5 in Group B above with the part detailed here, and add the other three components.
+Replace U5 in Group B above with the part detailed here, and add the other three components. **I personally recommend sticking to the AS6C62256 SRAM chip unless you absolutely need more RAM space.**

 | Reference | Value/Part Number | Package | Description | Source                                           |
 | --------- | ----------------- | ------- | ----------- | ------------------------------------------------ |